-Regional Activity Centres & Networks
+Regional Activity Centres and Networks

-- Guidelines for the Establishment and Operation of Regional Activity Centres and Regional Activity Networks for the Cartagena Convention (Adopted September 2008)
+The operations of these centres and the network are covered in the Guidelines for the Establishment and Operation of Regional Activity Centres and Regional Activity Networks for the Cartagena Convention (Adopted September 2008)

 Regional Activity Centres